-The following tables are summaries of the commands available in the GS-3012F together with a brief description of each command.
+The following tables are summaries of the commands available in the GS-2024 together with a brief description of each command.
 See the related section in the User's Guide for more background information.

-27.2.1 sys Commands
+25.2.1 sys Commands

-COMMAND DESCRIPTION

-sys

-adjtime Retrieves the date and time from the time server specified in the web configurator.

-COMMAND DESCRIPTION countrycode <country code=""></country> Sets or displays the firmware country code. сри display Displays the CPU's utilization. date [year month day] Sets or displays the system's current date. domainname [domain name] Sets or displays the system domain name. edit Edits the system preset text file such as autoexec.net. feature Displays a list of the device's major features. hostname [hostname] Sets or displays the system name. log clear Clears the error log. disp Shows the error log. online [on off] Enables/disables the error log to be displayed on screen. stdio [minute] Sets or displays the management terminal idle timeout value. syslog server Set syslog server IP address facility Set syslog facility type Set/display syslog type flag mode Set syslog mode time [hour [min [sec]]] Sets or displays the system time. trcdisp parse, brief, disp Sets the level of detail that should be displayed.
-Use "parse" to display the most detail and "disp" to display the least. trclog switch [on off] Enables/disables/ the system trace log or shows whether it's on or off. online [on off] Enables/disables the trace log onscreen display (for example in the telnet management window). level [level] Sets the level (1-10) of trace logs (1 shows the least) to display. type <bitmap></bitmap> Uses hexadecimal characters to set the type of trace logs to record. disp Shows the trace log. clear Erases the trace log.
+COMMAND DESCRIPTION sys adjtime Retrieves the date and time from the time server specified in the web configurator. countrycode <country code=""></country> Sets or displays the firmware country code. cpu display Displays the CPU's utilization. date [year month day] Sets or displays the system's current date. domainname [domain name] Sets or displays the system domain name. edit Edits the system preset text file such as autoexec.net. feature Displays a list of the device's major features. hostname [hostname] Sets or displays the system name. log clear Clears the error log. disp Shows the error log. online [on off] Enables/disables the error log to be displayed on screen. stdio [minute] Sets or displays the management terminal idle timeout value. syslog server Set syslog server IP address facility Set syslog facility type Set/display syslog type flag mode Set syslog mode time [hour [min [sec]]] Sets or displays the system time. trcdisp parse, brief, disp Sets the level of detail that should be displayed.
+Use "parse" to display the most detail and "disp" to display the least. trclog switch [on off] Enables/disables/ the system trace log or shows whether it's on or off. online [on off] Enables/disables the trace log onscreen display (for example in the telnet management window).